HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: Analysis of the Evaluation Protocol for 3D OOD

+Here, we examine how external factors and hyperparameter choices influence OOD detection performance because these elements directly affect both the quality and reliability of the detection metrics.
+For instance, the characteristics of the dataset, such as point cloud density, class diversity, and the presence of noise, can alter how many true and false positives are identified.
+Similarly, hyperparameters like the distance threshold for matching predictions, the detection score cutoff, and the criteria used for sorting predictions determine which detections are considered valid.
+Even small adjustments in these parameters can lead to significant shifts in performance metrics, affecting the reproducibility and fairness of the evaluation.
+Therefore, we examine and compare these choices.

-\subsubsection{Metrics and Matching}
+\subsection{Metrics and Matching}

-In our evaluation, we use metrics commonly employed in OOD detection, including AUROC, FPR-95, AUPR-E (with open classes as positives), and AUPR-S (with known classes as positives), to assess the model's ability to distinguish between known and unknown objects.
+As previously described, we use the AUROC, FPR-95, AUPR-E (with unknown classes as positives) and AUPR-S (with known classes as positives) to assess the model's ability to distinguish between known and unknown objects.
 We also describe our matching algorithm, detailed in Algorithm \ref{ref:algo}, which is crucial for computing True Positives (TP), False Positives (FP), True Negatives (TN), and False Negatives (FN).
 This algorithm, which includes essential hyperparameters, plays a significant role in determining the final evaluation metrics, mainly by ignoring any predicted box whose center is not within a fixed range of any non-assigned ground truth.